 3 – Process Pain Points

-- Absence of tutorials or comprehensive documentation.
+- Lack of tutorials or detailed documentation.

 For instance: